Awesome pull up bar set if you wanna do you pull ups at home check it out here: http://amzn.to/2ijEuGm

 For others the question is often how to do 20 pull ups.
 The 20 pull ups is quite a sort after fitness challenge.
 You should hopefully be a lot closer to those 20 pull ups after following the progression workout plan.
 You could even try to challenge yourself to 25 pull ups.

 The chin up whether it being the under hand or over hand variation could seem somewhat less challenging.
 Purely do to the disengagement of the lats which is being removed from the exercise.
 Chin ups are generally more focused on the biceps and can create huge amounts of gains in this area if you employ chin ups for building biceps.
+Further more this guide is friendly enough that to accommodate beginners who want to get better at pull ups at home.

 Want to start with your pull ups at home here is an awesome pull up bar set: Pull up bar set on amazon